mskcc/roslin-variant/docs/workspace/setup.md

 $ prism-job-archive.sh
 ```

-## Running Module 1 with Your Own Data
+## Running Project-level workflows with Your Own Data

 Make a new directory.